Religious conversion: Spiritism

-Indian religions
+Dharmic religions

 Buddhism

 Persons newly adhering to Buddhism traditionally "Taking Three Refuge" (express faith in the Three Jewels – Buddha, Dhamma, and Sangha) before a monk, nun, or similar representative, with often the sangha, the community of practitioners, also in ritual attendance.

 Throughout the timeline of Buddhism, conversions of entire countries and regions to Buddhism were frequent, as Buddhism spread throughout Asia.
 For example, in the 11th century in Burma, king Anoratha converted his entire country to Theravada Buddhism.
 At the end of the 12th century, Jayavarman VII set the stage for conversion of the Khmer people to Theravada Buddhism.
 Mass conversions of areas and communities to Buddhism occur up to the present day, for example, in the Dalit Buddhist movement in India there have been organized mass conversions.

 Exceptions to encouraging conversion may occur in some Buddhist movements.
 In Tibetan Buddhism, for example, the current Dalai Lama discourages active attempts to win converts.